 Bell Lithium Weight Comparison Analysis

-It is not what you’d call a lightweight helmet, weighing 3 lbs 11 oz (1,664g) in the MIPS version and costing around $270 USD.
+The Bell Lithium is not what you’d call a lightweight helmet, weighing 3 lbs 11 oz (1,664g) in the MIPS version and costing around $270 USD.
 This polycarbonate shell construction delivers average weight for helmets featuring integrated drop sun shields and rotational protection technology.
+Despite its weight, the Bell Lithium’s aerodynamics help counterbalance the heaviness, resulting in a comfortable riding experience.

 Aerodynamics vs Weight Trade-off

 The weight becomes less noticeable after break-in periods.
-The removable interior liner and moisture-wicking cheek pads distribute pressure evenly, making the 3 lbs 11 oz feel lighter than expected during day-long riding.
+The removable interior liner and moisture-wicking cheek pads distribute pressure evenly, making the 3 lbs 11 oz feel lighter than expected during day-long rides.

 The performance in the weight department earns what reviewers call a “B-grade” – not the lightest option available, but reasonable for the feature set and construction materials used.